Someone shot down a $200 drone with a $3M Patriot missile

 We've heard about people shooting down drones buzzing over their property, but this takes things to a whole new level: A store-bought quadcopter drone has been shot down by a Patriot surface-to-air missile.

-"That quadcopter that cost 200 bucks from Amazon.com did not stand a chance against a Patriot," said Gen. David G. Perkins, Commanding General of US Army Training and Doctrine Command, in a speech posted to YouTube by the US Army and first reported by the BBC.
+"That quadcopter that cost 200 bucks from Amazon.com did not stand a chance against a Patriot," said Gen. David G. Perkins, commander of the US Army Training and Doctrine Command, in a speech posted to YouTube on Monday by the US Army and first reported by the BBC.

 Patriot missiles are radar-guided missiles designed to shoot down other missiles, meaning they're suited to small, fast-moving targets like drones.
-However, Gen. Perkins explained that while the Patriot made short work of the quadcopter, it wasn't a very economically sound way of dealing with malicious drones -- a single Patriot missile costs around $3.4 million (roughly £2.7 million or AU$4.4 million).
+However, Perkins explained that while the Patriot made short work of the quadcopter, it wasn't a very economically sound way of dealing with malicious drones.
+A single Patriot missile can cost around $3.4 million (roughly £2.7 million or AU$4.4 million).

-Describing small unmanned aerial vehicles as a commander's problem rather than an air defence problem, Perkins suggested alternative methods for tackling enemy drones such as electronic warfare and cyber measures.
-You can see Gen. Perkins' talk below, with the relevant section starting about 14 minutes in.
+Describing small unmanned aerial vehicles as a commander's problem rather than an air defense problem, Perkins suggested alternative methods for tackling enemy drones such as electronic warfare and cyber measures.
+You can see Perkins' talk below, with the relevant section starting about 14 minutes in.